Companies are under attack.

 This individual has access and responsibilities to the board and senior executives, works closely with senior managers in all departments, and has the responsibility to integrate security considerations and protections throughout the company.
 Note, while a CISO can establish, lead, and supervise a security program, it requires the entire organization to execute it.

 Regulations may require a company to designate a CISO; however, some individuals are assigned these responsibilities without the necessary experience and skills, which usually take 10-plus years to acquire.
 Hiring and keeping an expert may also be difficult, as there is a global shortage of qualified CISOs.
-There is currently a shortage of qualified CISOs.
 The Rand Corporation reported global demand as 10x to 30x higher than the estimated 1000 top-level security experts, with over 100,000 unfilled information security positions in the United States.

 Advising boards and senior executives on their information and cybersecurity responsibilities, presenting security risks and choices in a prioritized business context, and supporting the development, implementation, and monitoring of an enterprise security strategy.